1974 Houston Astros season: April

 Starter Larry Dierker earned his 100th career victory on April 9, tossing 7 innings with 2 runs allowed to lead a 9–5 win over the San Diego Padres.
 It was Houston first win of the season after having dropped their first three.
-The Astros mounted a 6–0 but withstood the Padres' rally.
-César Cedeño went 3-for-4 with four runs batted in (RBI), while leadoff hitter Greg Gross added three hits and three runs to add to a torrid start to the season at 10-for-14.
+The Astros mounted a 6–0 lead but withstood the Padres' rally.
+César Cedeño went 3-for-4 with four RBI, while Gross, the leadoff hitter, added three hits and scored thrice which appended to a torrid start to the season at 10-for-14.
 Dierker also collected two hits.